eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 };
 ```

+The reason for the `list_head` name is that with this implementation any list node can act as a head node (since the entire list can be traversed from any node in the list).

 You create a linked list of objects by embedding `list_head` as a member on the struct that will be made into a list:

 ```c